dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 ### Head unifications

-There is no mention in the model of the special B-Box performing head unifications.
-That B-Box can be considered a series of unifications which must pass.
+Although left unmentioned in the original B-Box model, a rule head can be considered as a special B-Box that performs a series of unifications.
 Its execution token comes from the surrounding box through `call`, its `fail` passes the token back to the surrounding box, and its `redo` is just short-circuited to `fail`.

 ### Non-traditional ports